altocodenl/tagaway/readme.md

          - sort.
          - if idsonly, return that.
          - use both own tags and tags from hashtag, both for each piv's tags and for the total count.
+         - annotate source code
+   - TODO: If user A shares a tag with user B and user B doesn't have an account or is not logged in: signup, login, or go straight if there's a session.
+On signup, resolve shares.
    - Tests:
       - check queries & tags
          - check disappearing of access when either sho or shm is removed